-The proposed project is appropriate for the site because of the planned land use designation (Medium Density Residential) and because it is an infill lot primed for single-family residential development compatible with the surrounding area primarily developed with single-family residential uses.
-Additionally, the subject property is adjacent to an existing single-family residential subdivision to the south.
+The proposed project is appropriate for the site because of the planned land use designation (Medium Low Density Residential) and because it is an infill lot primed for single-family residential development compatible with the surrounding area.
+Additionally, as previously stated, the subject property is adjacent to an existing single-family residential subdivision (Tract No. 5434) that is developed at a density of 4.86 du/ac, similar to the proposed project's density of 5.05 du/ac.